 EVELO Electric Bicycles are built solid and built to last.
 That said, we realize that many manufacturers make these claims, so we decided to take it a few steps further.
-To test our bikes under the most stressful conditions, we have sponsored a Trans-American Electric Bike Tour – where two individuals (including our co-founder) have ridden almost 4,000 miles from New York City to San Francisco on the unmodified EVELO bikes.
-During that journey, they have crossed numerous mountain ranges, all sorts of terrain, both on-road and off-road – all while towing 60+ pound trailers behind them.
+To test our bikes under the most stressful conditions, we sponsored the Trans-American Electric Bike Tour – where two individuals (including our co-founder) rode almost 4,000 miles from New York City to San Francisco on unmodified, standard EVELO bikes.
+During that journey, they crossed numerous mountain ranges, biked on all sorts of terrain, both on-road and off-road – all while towing 60+ pound trailers behind them.

 The bikes performed superbly.
-Find out more about the 4,000 mile journey and how the bikes handled it at Trans-American Electric Bike Tour website.
+Find out more about the 4,000 mile journey and how the bikes handled it at the Trans-American Electric Bike Tour website.